omeka/classic-enduser/docs/GettingStarted/Searching.md

 **If you are having trouble finding words you know are in your install, the following may be part of the problem:**

--   MySQL by default does not index any words shorter than 4 letters long.
+-   MySQL by default does not index any words shorter than 4 characters long.
+This may include numerical identification numbers in your collection, particularly if they include punctuation, as in "2020.01.123-ABC".
 -   Exact match searches will look for the exact string given by the user, anywhere in the record.
 For example a search for “poe” would also return “poem”.
 -   MySQL considers terms that appear in over 50% of indexed items to be so common that it excludes them from keyword searches.
 The easy way to tell if a term meets the 50% threshold is to choose the “Boolean” search, as MySQL does not apply the 50% limitation to Boolean searches.